 This morning, leave the great canyons behind and return to Las Vegas with a stop at Las Vegas McCarran International Airport for those with homebound flights.
 Please schedule flights after 3 pm.
 The trip ends at Treasure Island Hotel for those guests with extra nights.

 It may occasionally be necessary to use alternative hotels of a similar standard to those shown.

 The hotel features an outdoor pool, hot tub, spa, fitness center, gift shops, beauty salon, business center, several restaurants, lounges, nightlife, and casino.
-Guestrooms are equipped with cable TV, coffee maker, hairdryer, iron/ironing board, and Internet access.
+Guestrooms are equipped with cable TV, hairdryer, iron/ironing board, and Internet access.

 Best Western Bryce Canyon Grand Hotel, this new hotel offers a variety of guest rooms, the finest amenities, and a complimentary hot breakfast.
 Each room has been designed with the necessary features that will keep you comfortable and relaxed.
 The Bryce Canyon Grand also offers an enclosed courtyard offering guest privacy for the pool, whirlpool, and patio areas.
 Enjoy Bryce Canyon's newest and most luxurious accommodations and amenities with the best in western hospitality.